 These companies don’t conduct final inspections of their work or clean up after themselves and don’t care about customer satisfaction.
 No one wants to experience the coveted (by no one) brake light warranty.
 This means the last time you will ever see or hear from them is when they are collecting the final payment.

 One thing Energy Shield of New Hampshire is the most proud of being a preferred New Hampshire roofing & siding contractor is NONE of our team drinks on the job, and to go a little further we don’t drink period.

-Some vetting questions:
+Some vetting questions

+- What warranty do you offer on your work?
 (Yes, there are varying warranties.
-We have worked to earn the right to offer extended warranties)
+We have worked to earn the right to offer extended warranties.)

-(When customers ask for this it makes me so happy.
-Every homeowner should do this level of research on who they are about to pay $1000’s to).
+- Do you have references we can call?
+(When customers ask for this, it makes us so happy.
+Every homeowner should do this level of research on who they are about to pay thousands to).

 These are just a few strategies to avoid hiring Chuck and keeping his truck(s) out of your driveway.
 If you’re in need of premier roofing services in New Hampshire, Energy Shield has got your back.
 We’ve been serving the area for over 40 years and focus on maintaining great customer relationships.
 Contact us today to schedule your free and detailed roofing inspection!